tofarr/servey/README.md

 I have been using the "Browser WebSocket Client" chrome extension to test subscriptions Using the url: ws://localhost:8000/subscription/messager/some_unique_subscriber_id) and the openapi docs to send messages.

-You might have noticed that we use the terms `subscription` but do not actually implement graphql subscriptions.
+You might have noticed that we do not actually implement graphql subscriptions.
 The reason for this is we wanted to provide a unified interface for subscriptions across all platforms, and the way appsync implements Graphql subscriptions is quite frankly, weird.
 (Each subscription is triggered by a mutation, there is no admin interface, you trigger the subscription by invoking the graphql mutation.
 Even if you can secure these, you